Delirium tremens: Causes

-There is no exact amount of alcohol that precipitates delirium tremens however it is most common after abrupt stopping after heavy, prolonged periods of drinking.
-Greater than 20 drinks per day increases the risk of DT, however it can occur with less drinks as well.
-Withdrawal from other drugs like benzodiazepines or barbiturates may cause similar symptoms, however the term delirium tremens is reserved for alcohol withdrawal.
+There is no exact amount of alcohol that precipitates delirium tremens, but it is most common after abrupt stopping after heavy, prolonged periods of drinking.
+More than 20 drinks per day increases the risk of DT; however, it can occur with fewer drinks as well.
+Withdrawal from other drugs like benzodiazepines or barbiturates may cause similar symptoms, but the term delirium tremens is reserved for alcohol withdrawal.

 Pathophysiology

 Delirium tremens is a component of alcohol withdrawal hypothesized to be the result of compensatory changes in response to chronic heavy alcohol use.
 Alcohol binds to and activates GABA, causing depression of the central nervous system and sedation.
 This results in inhibition of neurons projecting into the nucleus accumbens, as well as inhibiting NMDA receptors.
 This combined with desensitization of alpha-2 adrenergic receptors, results in upregulation of these systems in chronic alcohol use.

 When alcohol use ceases, the unregulated mechanisms result in hyperexcitability of neurons as natural GABAergic systems are down-regulated and excitatory glutamatergic systems are upregulated.
 This combined with increased noradrenergic activity results in the symptoms of delirium tremens including seizures, tremors, anxiety, confusion, and hallucinations.